 The first thing I did was join the circus as an aerial trapeze student; I then returned to university to become a qualified mediator.
 I earned my Q.Med. designation in 2015 and serve as a public protection adjudicator with a regulatory body.
 My mediation focus is in restorative justice and creating safe spaces for dispute resolution.

-I recently co-authored the bestselling NOT CANCELLED: Canadian Kindness in the Face of COVID-19 and am working on a second edition.
+In 2020, I co-authored the bestselling NOT CANCELLED: Canadian Kindness in the Face of COVID-19 .
+Since then, I have been working on three books--an anthology titled Life After Loss: Finding Grace and Courage in Grief, a memoir tentatively titled I Am (Not) My Mother, and a book on gardening and mental health.
 I am published in both horror and creative non-fiction genres.
 My work has been published in several editions of Chicken Soup for the Soul, as well as in horror anthologies from Black Hare Press, HellBound Books, and Books of Horror.

 "Demons.
 We all have them.
 I even write about them."

 As a qualified mediator (Q.Med.), I work in dispute resolution, and I'm ready to help people exorcise the demons that keep them from resolving community, workplace, and personal disputes.
 My mediation focus is restorative justice, and in particular, helping young offenders avoid the criminal justice system.
 I am known for creating safe spaces for dispute resolution.

 I am an accredited member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) and am currently earning my certificate in Adjudication.
 I have recently been reappointed to another three-year term with the Chartered Professional Accountants of Ontario's professional conduct tribunal.